dlzou/cyclegan-jax/README.md

 python main.py --predict <A|B> -d <file path> -m <model checkpoints and outputs path>
 ```

-where <A|B> is the set that the starting image belongs to.
+where `<A|B>` is the set that the starting image belongs to.

+Hyperparameters and other configuration options are gathered in `train.get_default_opts`.

 ## Downloading Data

-Grant execution permission to script, download data and unzip.
+Grant execution permission to `get-*.sh` script, then run.
 For example,

 ```sh
 chmod +x ./get-horse2zebra.sh
 ./get-horse2zebra.sh
 ```

+The datasets we use are [hosted](https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/) by the original CycleGAN authors.